Parallel-in-Time/pySDC/docs/contrib/02_continuous_integration.md

 You may need to run `chmod +x` on the file to allow it to be executed.
 Be aware that the hook will alter files you may have opened in an editor whenever you make a commit, which may confuse you(r editor).

-To automate flakeheaven, we want to write a hook that alters the commit message in case any errors are detected.
-This gives us the choice of aborting the commit and fixing the issues, or we can go ahead and commit them and worry about flakeheaven only when the time comes to do a pull request.
+To automate ruff, we want to write a hook that alters the commit message in case any errors are detected.
+This gives us the choice of aborting the commit and fixing the issues, or we can go ahead and commit them and worry about ruff only when the time comes to do a pull request.
 To obtain this functionality, add the following to `<pySDC-root-directory>/.git/hooks/prepare-commit-msg`:

 ```bash